Post

 runs-on: ubuntu-latest

-# Only execute deployment if completed successfully
+# Only execute deployment if completed and successful

 if: ${{ github.event.workflow_run.conclusion == 'success' }}